 - be a Canadian citizen, permanent resident, or have refugee status

 - be receiving full-time Canadian government student loans in the same session you are applying for bursary support

 - have an assessed unmet financial need using the provincial need assessment calculation based on StudentAid BC policies regarding income and assets

-- be enrolled in an eligible program studying in a full-time course load
+- maintain a full-time JD course load